cmsc240-f23/project-tenzin-padmaja-vikhyat/DESIGN.md

 Cat cafes are becoming an increasingly popular type of cafe: they allow visitors to come play with cats sheltered by the cafe, eat and drink at the cafe, buy merch, and also potentially adopt the cats.
 These cafes process hundreds of transactions everyday, and must maintain information on all their cats, since potential adopters would ask for these details.

 Hence, there is the need for an application which the cashier (/frontdesk employee) can use to track purchases and cat information.
-Since storing these details on just one local machine can be risky due to potential hardware failure, it’s beneficial (and often more technologically efficient) to have a cloud server that’s running a web service that stores all the relevant data.
+Storing all this data on just one local machine can be unreliable (due to potential hardware failure or security breach), so it’s beneficial to have a cloud server that stores all the relevant data, along with a web service that can fetch or modify this data.
 The frontdesk employee computer can be connected to the internet so that it communicates with this web service, sending HTTP requests and receiving HTTP responses that communicate the necessary data and actions.

-This is the problem we hope to tackle, in particular by designing and eventually implementing the web service that would be hosted
+This is the problem we hope to tackle, in particular by creating the web service that would be hosted on a cloud server.
+The scope of our project will not include the frontend POS (point of sale) client-side application that the employees would use to interact with this web service.

 ## Stakeholders